This vegetarian Fennel Spinach Stuffing recipe is made from scratch with bread and eggs. A hearty gluten free side dish for Thanksgiving!

 - Ina Garten Apple Crisp

-What To Serve With Savory Stuffing
+What To Serve With Fennel Stuffing

 Planning a Thanksgiving menu?
 Check out these recipes!